Official US Government Icon

 If DOT does not award all available funds this round, will leftover funds roll over into the next round?

 Yes.
 If funds are not fully awarded in this round of funding, DOT would likely include them in the next round.
+If funds are rolled over, they must meet the same requirement that 40% of funding goes to Planning and Demonstration activities and 60% goes to Implementation activities.

 Is there a minimum or maximum award size?